bioinfologics/w2rap/README.md

 ## Step 2: Contigging

-Use the w2rap-contigger to generate contigs from the PE reads.
-The current version of the w2rap contigger runs in 8 steps:
+Use the [w2rap-contigger](https://github.com/bioinfologics/w2rap-contigger) to generate contigs from the PE reads.
+The current version runs in 8 steps:

 Step # | Description | Outputs
 :---|---|---